-What does a legal consumer gain from a law firm name like Anderson & Jones?
+What do consumers gain from law firm names like Anderson & Jones?
 Nothing.
+Reconsider naming your law firm the old-fashioned way.

 Full disclosure: I’ve never been a fan of professional codes of conduct, in large part because I think they end up hindering the professionals who have to adhere to them, rather than helping the people they are intended to protect (lawyers and consumers, in this case).
 Probably the main reason I stopped practicing law was that I felt like I had no ability to create anything new.
 Everything was based on precedent, and I felt severely constrained by all the damn rules, including the ethics rules.